jorgeluiz/cgol/README.md

 ### Option 3 — Run only MongoDB

-If you want to run the backend and frontend manually:
+Use this mode if you want to run the backend and frontend manually:

 ```bash
 docker compose -f docker-compose.dev.yml up database